-No one can add an apple to the system, why?
+No one can add an apple to the system.
+Why?
 There are only 100 apples.
 There will never be more than 100 apples.
-Of course, in this explanation, I am referring to a product, as the Bitcoin.
+Of course, in this explanation, I am referring to the Bitcoin as a product.

 Apples make people understand for some reason, so I use the word apple a lot.

-Then, it uses a clever block system, which adds “time” to the entire process, to ensure that there are no duplicate trades, or purchase when funds are not available.
-This adds security, and also solves the problem caused by the multiple computers around the word in the network, which would obviously create a time delay.
+Then, it uses a clever block system, which adds time to the entire process, to ensure that there are no duplicate trades or purchases when funds are not available.
+This adds security and also solves the problem caused by the multiple computers around the word in the network, which would obviously create a time delay.

 This is where I get very excited.
-You might not, but it is for me.
+You might not, but I do.

-Now, some of these users, sit at a computer, and are called Miners.
+Now, some of these users, the miners, sit at a computer and observe.

-When a transaction is announced as a pending trade, and the system transaction code / key is processed, there is this virtual race by all these participating computers around the world, to try and verify the transaction.
+When a transaction is announced as a pending trade, and the system transaction code/key is processed, there is this virtual race by all these participating computers around the world to try and verify the transaction.
 This is simply done through guessing!
-Yes, Guessing.
+Yes, guessing.
 The total number of transaction keys in the system are over 7 million trillion.
 Now that’s a lot, and this is the variable per transaction!
 Remember, the key is basically where the money is coming from and going to.
 That’s all.
-But, the key is also linked to the transactions prior, and all the transactions in the future.
-A lot of transactions happen at the same time, and to add some sort of order to the ledger, someone has to put the transactions in an order, thus helping the universal ledger makes sense.
+But, the key is also linked to the transactions prior and all the transactions in the future.
+A lot of transactions happen at the same time and, to add some sort of order to the ledger, someone has to put the transactions in an order, thus helping the universal ledger make sense.

-So, transaction is announced, all the transactions are sitting there, and the Minors try solve a random guess to decide which transaction is processed first, and then added to the log and therefore ledger and creating a successful safe transaction.
-Remember, this transaction is added to the “history” of Bitcoin transactions, and will link and backdate since its inception.
+So a transaction is announced, all the transactions are sitting there and the minors try to solve a random guess to decide which transaction is processed first, which is then added to the log and, therefore, ledger, which creates a successful and safe transaction.
+Remember, this transaction is added to the history of Bitcoin transactions and will link and backdate since its inception.

-So, if the Miner guesses the answer correctly, he or she is awarded with some bitcoins, which is how the Bitcoins enter the system!
-Genius.
+So, if the miner guesses the answer correctly, he or she is awarded with Bitcoins, which is how the Bitcoins enter the system!
+Genius!

-In order to beat the system, or hack the system you are up against every single Miner.
+In order to beat or hack the system you are up against every single miner.

-To fix the fundamental flaw of the block chain file size, centralization of the file through super nodes might need to happen, and this will be similar to branches of a bank, so we will again have in authorities in terms of bitcoin bank branches.
-There is however no stable long term solution finalized.
+To fix the fundamental flaw of the block chain file size, centralization of the file through super nodes might be necessary, and this will be similar to branches of a bank.
+So we will, again, have authorities in terms of Bitcoin bank branches.
+There is, however, no stable, long-term solution finalized.
 I really do not know who is going to fix this.

-The currency, as designed now, with a set limit to the amount of coins, and given over time more users, some of which will lose funds, will result in less money over more people.
-21 million, multiplied by 100 million is all that there could ever be to trade with.
-That with a World population of 7 billion is not very much money.
+The currency, as it’s designed now, with an established limit to the amount of coins and given over time, more users, some of which will lose funds, will result in less money across more people.
+21 million multiplied by 100 million is all that there could ever be to trade with.
+That with a world population of 7 billion is not very much money.

-I read an article that said that currently it is estimated 10% to 20% of all Bitcoins in existence are held by criminals.
-Again, is this need to panic?
-No…. think about how many non-digital criminals are sitting with funds… and how much larger that % must be.
+I read in an article that currently it is estimated that 10 to 20% of all Bitcoins in existence are held by criminals.
+Again, is this really a need for panic?
+No, think about it, how many non-digital criminals are sitting with funds and how much larger that percentage must be.

-My only advice would be and based on my research, and the processing time it takes, and some other complicated things, is that if you are physically offered a product, wait 70 minutes before you release the product.
+My only advice, based on my research and the processing time it takes, is that if you are physically offered a product, wait seventy minutes before you release the product.

-Another challenge, out of everyone’s control, Bitcoin users are going to have to work on how to exchange their currency for other normal currencies.
-While there are actual vendors and machines you can use to buy Bitcoin, there is nowhere really to buy other currencies using Bitcoins.
+Another challenge, out of everyone’s control, is that Bitcoin users are going to have to work on how to exchange their currency for other normal currencies.
+While there are actual vendors and machines you can use to buy Bitcoin, there is nowhere to buy other currencies with Bitcoins.

-Also, while peer to peer, and peer to Bitcoin traders remains anonymous, or has a level of anonymity, when you need to use your standard currency in your country to purchase Bitcoin you have to follow the local rules and legislation, and that often requires giving more information than you might wish to the authorities.
+Also, while peer to peer and peer to Bitcoin traders remain anonymous, or has a level of anonymity, when you need to use your standard currency in your country to purchase Bitcoin you have to follow the local rules and legislation, and that often requires giving more information than you might wish to the authorities.

 Published June 2017